 Anti-seismic devices are defined by the relevant European standard [1] as devices that are provided in structures with the aim of modifying their response to the seismic action.
-Such modification can be achieved by isolating the structure, by dissipating energy or by creating permanent or temporary restraints via rigid connections.
-The first two ways, i.e. seismic isolation and energy dissipation, often combined, have come of age in the last 30 years [2-4] as an alternative to conventional seismic design methods which accept even serious damages to the structure provided it does not collapse.
-In contrast, seismic isolation and energy dissipation prevent any damage to the structure; furthermore, seismic isolation also protects the content of buildings, thanks to the strong reduction of acceleration even at the highest floors.
+Such modification can be done by isolating the structure, by dissipating energy or by creating permanent or temporary restraints via rigid connections.
+The first two ways, i.e. seismic isolation and energy dissipation, often combined, have come of age in the last 30 years [2-4] as an alternative to conventional seismic design methods accepting even serious damages to the structure provided it does not collapse.
+Conversely, seismic isolation and energy dissipation also protects the content of buildings, thanks to the strong reduction of acceleration even at the highest floors.

-Fig. 1 shows the anti-seismic devices manufactured in Italy, as classified according to the European Standard.
-Information on some of the mentioned anti-seismic devices is given by Castellano and Infanti [5].
+Figure 1 shows the anti-seismic devices manufactured in Italy, as classified according to the European Standard.
+Information on some of the said anti-seismic devices is given by Castellano and Infanti [5].